 This blog is the transcribed version of our blog "The Glamour Code" as hosted by our founder Erin Watt.
-We have broken it up into bite size pieces however if you want to listen to the complete podcast, you can do so HERE for Apple iTunes, or HERE for Spotify.
+We have broken it up into bite size pieces however if you want to listen to the complete podcast, you can do so HERE on Spotify.

 Speaker 1: (16:25)